Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `DeepDefend` documentation on GitBook.
+- Updated `DeepDefend` to version `0.1.5`.
+The package now includes fixes for some defenses and even more attack and defense techniques.
 - Updated `DupliPy` package documentation on GitBook.
 - Updated `DupliPy` to version `0.2.6`.
 DupliPy now includes CSV augmentation, data balancing, and new doc-lints and type hints for Python 3.10 and above.
 - Updated `BlurJS` documentation on GitBook.